 There are many reasons why we suffer from difficulty, natural disasters, illnesses and so on.
 A lot of human suffering is caused by humans themselves.
 Suffering also builds character and brings out the best qualities in people, such as compassion and helping others.
 Another reason for suffering is that it may be a test from Allāh (SWT).
 Allāh (SWT) tests us to strengthen our faith and bring us closer to Him.

-- 'Adālah refers to the Justice of Allāh (SWT). - 2.
-Allāh (SWT) is all-Powerful and owns everything in the heavens and the earth.
-He has no reason to be unjust to anyone. - 3.
-Difficulties we sometimes face can be positive at times as it strengthens our character and brings us closer to Allāh (SWT).
+1. 'Adālah refers to the Justice of Allāh (SWT).

+2. Allāh (SWT) is all-Powerful and owns everything in the heavens and the earth.
+He has no reason to be unjust to anyone.